Bailey Friend – 2021 Panetta Intern

 Qualified applicants will be selected based on their application materials and the program requirements.
 Selected applicants will be contacted for a preliminary interview with the campus selection committee.
 During the interview, the committee will assess the applicant’s clarity of speech, overall demeanor and character, leadership potential or experience, and interest in or commitment to community and public service, among other items.
 Selected finalists will advance to an interview with President Sakaki, who will determine the campus nominee.
 All applicants will be notified of selection or non-selection.

 Sonoma State’s nominee will travel to the Panetta Institute in Monterey for an interview with the Panetta Institute interview team, which includes a representative from the CSU Chancellor’s Office.
 During that visit, the campus nominee will also meet with the CSU Monterey Bay campus police department to begin the process for a background investigation.
 The Panetta Institute interview team reserves the right to reject the nominee if the student fails to meet the Panetta Institute’s standards set for participation.
 Students may also be rejected due to the findings of the required background investigation.
 The Panetta Institutes makes the final determination for all program participants.

-- Wednesday, March 3, 2021 - Application packets are due to the Office of the Vice President for Student Affairs (Send to: firstname.lastname@example.org)
+- 2022 deadline TBD - Application packets are due to the Office of the Vice President for Student Affairs (Send to: firstname.lastname@example.org)

-- March 22 - 25, 2021 - Tentative dates for finalist interviews with President Sakaki*
+- 2022 deadline TBD - Tentative dates for finalist interviews with President Sakaki*